AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/new-baseline-migration-faq.md

 Some baselines may need to be rebuilt after migration if the versions referenced by those baselines are no longer available or accessible.

-## Does baseline migration change the baseline?

-No, baseline migration preserves the baseline exactly as it exists and does not modify its content or references.

-All references contained in the baseline remain unchanged throughout the migration process.

-Updates to references or dependency resolution behavior occur only after the migrated baseline is:

-- Edited
-- Rebuilt
-- Newly created using the New Baseline model

-Until one of these actions is performed, the migrated baseline continues to reflect the original baseline definition.

 ## What is the approximate time required to migrate baselines for an On-Premise setup?